Oceanside Family Law Attorneys

 Will my consultation be confidential?

 Yes.
-We are ethically prohibited from sharing details to other people without your consent.
+We are ethically prohibited from sharing details with other people without your consent.
 Griffith Young is proud to provide the highest level of ethical service to our clients.
 If you don’t feel comfortable being honest, then we can’t provide the most accurate advice.

 Will I lose my parental rights if my ex remarries?

 Not usually.
 It is rare for the state to terminate parental rights without the parent’s consent.
-You have strong legal protections if the state tries to remove a child from your home or terminates your parental rights.
+You have strong legal protections if the state tries to remove a child from your home or terminate your parental rights.
 Of course, some parents give up parental rights in the case of a stepparent adoption.
 Contact Griffith Young today.

 Need an Oceanside Family Law Attorney?
 Call Griffith Young!